What best practices are recommended for naming metrics and tags?

 - May contain alphanumerics, underscores, minuses, colons, periods, and slashes.
 Other characters are converted to underscores.

-- Any trailing underscore will get removed, whether if it originated from a converted character or if it was in the original tag value.
+- A trailing underscore is removed, whether if it originated from a converted character or if it was in the original tag value.

 - Tags can be up to 200 characters long and support Unicode.